AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/creating-proofs-within-workfront/generate-proof-for-a-document.md

 To use drag-and-drop to generate a new proof or new proof version:

-1. Ensure that proofs are configured to be automatically generated, as described in [Configure a user's proofing access](../../../administration-and-setup/manage-workfront/configure-proofing/configure-a-users-proofing-access.md#configuring-proofs-to-automatically-generate) in [Configure a user's proofing access](../../../administration-and-setup/manage-workfront/configure-proofing/configure-a-users-proofing-access.md).
+1. Ensure that proofs are configured to be automatically generated, as described in in .
 1. Continue with&nbsp; [Add documents to Adobe Workfront from your file system](../../../documents/adding-documents-to-workfront/add-documents-from-file-system.md), which explains the drag-and-drop method of adding documents.&nbsp;

 ## Create a proof for an existing document